 Without a tent, your main options for hikes that are longer than one day is either sleeping in your car or booking a room.
 Sleeping in your car is uncomfortable and booking a room takes away from the experience.
 Both options are not always available on trails and can limit your ability to freely plan the perfect hike.
 Also, owning a tent means less money spent on your trips because you save on gas and accommodations.

 Another alternative to camping tents are sleeping bags on the ground.
-However, this is rare a good idea, even during summer.
+However, this is rarely a good idea, even during summer.
 Sleeping bags provide no protection against the weather and local wildlife.
 You are also less likely to be comfortable at night.
 This reflects on your energy levels for the rest of the hike.

 So, if you love the idea of spending the evening around a campfire cooking smores, telling stories and singing songs, all you need to start is a good quality tent.